Updated May 8, 2023

 I would often get a craving for corned beef hash or a corned beef sandwich in the middle of the night.

-It is important to make your corned beef sandwich from a traditional cooked corned beef and not corned beef deli meat.
+It is important to make your corned beef sandwich from traditional cooked corned beef and not corned beef deli meat.

 Deli meat should not be eaten during pregnancy.